The application deadline for UCs and CSUs is November 30th 2021.

 - A representative from Santiago will be on campus periodically to answer any questions.

-- Students who have applied and taken the test at VHS will be eligible to attend a field trip to Santiago Canyon College.
+- Students who have applied will be eligible to attend Early Welcome through Santiago Canyon College which will assist in getting students priority registration.
 Students will be put through their orientation and will be given assistance in registering for classes at this time.